Ezequiel Schelotto: Catania (loan)

 On 31 January 2011, Schelotto transferred to Catania in Sicily on loan from Atalanta.
 In his transfer deal, Catania also received the option to sign the player on a co-ownership basis by the end of the ongoing season.
 Schelotto started his first match for the Sicilians on 6 February 2011, a match that Catania lost 1–0 away to Bologna, in part due to an early red card to defender Pablo Álvarez.

 Return to Atalanta

 Schelotto returned to Atalanta on 1 July 2011.
 He was included in the first team squad of Atalanta for 2011–12 Serie A campaign, which the club was promoted back to the top tier as the champions of Serie B in May 2011.
-During his 1 1/2 seasons with the Serie A club, he earned a transfer to F.C.
-Internazionale Milano for €6 million transfer fee in January 2013, despite in a cash-plus-player deal.
+During his 1 1/2 seasons with the Serie A club, he earned a transfer to Inter Milan for €6 million transfer fee in January 2013, despite in a cash-plus-player deal.